29 Dec The Utah to Arizona Road Trip – 2 Week Itinerary

 The Devil’s Bridge parking lot is a 30-minute walk to the trailhead on a rocky, dirt road.
 Again, I wish I had a 4×4.

-I stop for an acai bowl at NAME OF PLACE and head to the Airbnb.
-I fall sick shortly after.
+I stop for an acai bowl at Berry Divine Acai Bowls and head to the Airbnb.
+Nausea overwhelms me and I fall sick shortly after.

 A few hours later I feel better, but I’m fatigued.
 I scarf down a lentil and sardine salad made by my Airbnb host’s girlfriend and go to sleep.

 My Airbnb is in Clarkson, 30 minutes from Sedona.
-I take in the Republican air.
+I take in the Republican air (well, now Democrat judging by the 2020 election).
 I love going to the nearby Safeway near midnight.
-I get stares, but everyone is sweet and harmless.
+The stares are aplenty, but everyone is sweet and kind.

 I wake up fatigued.
 I muster the strength to hike Doe Mountain late afternoon but take it slow.
 I feel tired and light headed.